Kim invites Putin to North Korea as he continues Russia visit -KCNA | Law-Order

 On Wednesday, Kremlin spokesman Dmitry Peskov had said there was no plan for Putin to visit Pyongyang.
 The two leaders agreed to further strengthen strategic and tactical cooperation in the face of the "military threats, provocations and tyranny of imperialists," KCNA said.

-Kim was briefed on technical details about Russian space vehicles during his visit to a cosmodrome, but there was no mention of any arms supplies, trade of weapons or technical assistance over weapons programmes.
-Following the reception, Kim "left for his next destination," KCNA said, without elaborating.
+Kim was briefed on technical details of Russian space vehicles during his visit to the cosmodrome, but there was no mention of any arms supplies, trade of weapons or technical assistance over weapons programmes.
+After the reception, Kim "left for his next destination," KCNA said, without elaborating.
 Kim had arrived in the Russian Far East early on Tuesday by special train and continued north for the summit with Putin at the cosmodrome.

 U.S. and South Korean officials have expressed concern that Kim could provide weapons and ammunition to Russia, which has expended vast stocks in more than 18 months of war in Ukraine.
 Moscow and Pyongyang have denied such intentions.
 The U.S. State Department said the Biden administration "won't hesitate" to impose additional sanctions on Russia and North Korea if they conclude any new arms deals.